YoujingYu99/YoujingYu99.github.io/_experience/4_spacept.md

 ---

 * Built an ML-Enhanced Computer Vision Change Detector System for Satellite Images Analysis.
 Writing a Convolutional Neural Network(CNN) for difference image detection for satellite building, forest fire and oil spill images.
 Team leader of the unsupervised learning team.
+* Git Repo not available due to IP rights issues.